-Effective January 1, 2019 a First Amendment to the Second Amended and Restated Stadium Lease Agreement was consummated.
-Rent provisions were modified and the amounts deposited annually to the Improvements Reserve increased.
-At the end of the term, the Ballpark pays the remaining principal amount due on the Bonds and can purchase the Facility for \$1.
+The Second Amended and Restated Stadium Lease Agreement was amended by a First Amendment effective January 1, 2019, a Second Amendment effective December 2019 and a Third Amendment effective November 2020.
+Rent provisions were modified and the amounts deposited annually into the Improvements Reserve increased.
+The Improvement Reserve was known as the Facility Expenditure Fund.
+At the end of the term, the Patriots had the right to pay the remaining principal amount due on the outstanding bonds and to purchase the Facility for \$1.00.